Visiting Iran during Ramadan is not an obstacle for you as a tourist. It is good to know more about this month for an easier trip.

 Does Ramadan affect my tourist visits?

 Ramadan is traditionally not a peak time for travel among Iranians.
-As a result, during this period, roads are less congested, hotels are not as crowded, and attractions are less busy.
-This can provide a unique opportunity for tourists to experience Iran in a more leisurely and relaxed manner.
+As a result, during this period, roads and hotels are not crowded, and attractions are less busy.
 With fewer crowds, visitors can enjoy a more immersive and authentic experience of Iranian culture and traditions.
+With fewer people at popular attractions and landmarks such as Persepolis, visitors can avoid long lines and wait times, and have more time to fully explore and appreciate the sites.

 Read also: Nowruz Persian New Year, All to Know